espressif/openocd-esp32/espressif.md

 * `ESP_RTOS` - the name of RTOS running on the target.
 Default is 'FreeRTOS'.
 To disable OS support (for bare metal system) use 'none'.
 * `ESP_FLASH_SIZE` - size of the chip's flash.
 Default is 'auto'.
 To disable flash functionality set to '0'.
 * `ESP_SEMIHOST_BASEDIR` - base dir for semihosting I/O. Default is OpenOCD's current working directory.
+* `ESP_ONLYCPU` - the mask indicating which cores are enabled for debugging.
+Default is '3' for ESP32 and ESP32-S3.
+  Set to '1' for single core debugging.

 ### ESP32 Options

 The folowing configuration variables are common for ESP32 family chips:
-* `ESP32_ONLYCPU` - the mask indicating which cores are enabled for debugging.
-Default is '3'.
-  Set to '1' for single core debugging.
 * `ESP32_FLASH_VOLTAGE` - tell OpenOCD which SPI flash voltage is used by the board (3.3 or 1.8) The TDI pin of ESP32 is also a bootstrap pin that selects the voltage the SPI flash chip runs at.
 When a hard reset happens (e.g. because someone switches the board off